mugdho080/lmstest/GUIDE.md

 - Follow the semantic card pattern (`.chapter-card`, `.level-card`, `.badge`, `.btn`) to inherit spacing and hover states automatically.

 ## Deploying to GoDaddy (static hosting)
-1. Upload everything in this folder to your GoDaddy hosting (typically `public_html/`).
+1. Upload everything in this folder to your GoDaddy hosting inside `public_html/academy` (keep the same structure).
-2. Keep the directory structure intact (`assets/...`), and ensure `index.html` sits at the root so it loads by default.
+2. Keep the directory structure intact (`assets/...`), and ensure `index.html` sits in `public_html/academy` so it loads by default via `your-domain.com/academy/`.
 3. Because the site is static, no build step is required—just upload and visit your domain.

 ## Deploying with a GoDaddy backend (optional)